Brady outduels Heinicke, leads Buccaneers past Washington - WHIZ News

 LANDOVER, Md.
 (AP) — New team, same swashbuckling playoff success for Tom Brady.

-Brady threw for 381 yards and two touchdowns to lead the Tampa Bay Buccaneers past Washington 31-23 in their NFC wild-card game Saturday night for their first playoff victory since 2002.
+Brady threw for 381 yards and two touchdowns to lead the Tampa Bay Buccaneers past Washington 31-23 in their NFC wild-card game Saturday night for their first playoff victory since the 2002 season.
+Brady was critical of his play and the offense’s performance in the red zone but relished picking up his 31st career postseason win.

+“Certainly a lot to improve on, but great to get a win,” said Brady, who was 22 of 40 passing.
+“If you could win 100-0, it’s going to be the same result in the end.
+You’d love to play great every game.
+I think it’s good to win and advance.”

 The Buccaneers await the result of Chicago at New Orleans on Sunday to see if they’ll be visiting Drew Brees and the Saints or host the Los Angeles Rams next weekend.
 They’d need a Bears upset to play at home in the divisional round.

-There’s not much slowing Brady, who at 43 years, 159 days passed George Blanda as the oldest player to throw a TD pass in a playoff game.
+Age doesn’t seem to matter much to Brady, who at 43 years, 159 days passed George Blanda as the oldest player to throw a TD pass in a playoff game.
 A 36-yard scoring connection with Antonio Brown was Brady’s longest in the playoffs since 2011.

 Brady was methodical in the first half with 12 completions for 209 yards and wasn’t sacked until the final minute of the second quarter.